fb pixel

 • Approximately 5 serves of vegetables, beans or legumes

-The hunter-gather’s diet was based on harder foods such as raw vegetables and meat that required lots of chewing.
+The hunter-gatherers’ diet was based on harder foods such as raw vegetables and meat that required lots of chewing.

-Move forward a number of thousand years and the farmer had a diet that was a lot softer and included more processed foods, such as cereals and legumes, that required less chewing.
+Move forward several thousand years, and the farmer had a diet that was a lot softer and included more processed foods, such as cereals and legumes, that required less chewing.

-molars and wisdom tooth Dentists are finding that an increasing percentage of the population is needing to have their wisdom teeth removed, as there is simply not enough room for them.
+Dentists are finding that an increasing percentage of the population needs to have their wisdom teeth removed, as there is not enough room for them.

-There is also an increase in the number of people who never even get their wisdom teeth, making us believe that our bodies are making allowances to this change of diet.
+There is also an increase in the number of people who never even get their wisdom teeth, making us believe that our bodies are making allowances for this change of diet.

 New Patient Professional Check-up + Clean